nitro41992/splitting-sucks/docs/app_navigation_redesign.md

      - Fixed: Updated SplitManager's handling of items with the same name but different quantities
    - ✅ Fix inability to modify item quantities in the People view when a person has multiple of an item
      - Fixed: Improved tracking of items by name and proper quantity assignment
-   - New bug: Navigation to Summary view fails.
+   - ✅ Navigation to Summary view fails.
 Users cannot navigate to the Summary step by clicking either:
-     - The Summary step indicator in the workflow header
-     - The "Go to Summary" button in the Split view
+     - Fixed: Added proper notification listeners and updated step navigation logic
    - Update existing workflow screens to work with the new modal container
    - Fix any issues with the AppRoot component